ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

   - Does not require the number of clusters beforehand.
 ---

-## Applications of Unsupervised Learning
+## Use Cases of Unsupervised Learning

 - **Market Segmentation:** Identifying customer groups with similar behavior.
 - **Anomaly Detection:** Spotting unusual patterns in datasets for fraud detection or system monitoring.